BabylonJS/Documentation/content/features/featuresDeepDive/particles/solid_particle_system/sps_visibility.md

 - `SPS.isVisibilityBoxLocked` (default _false_): if _true_, the SPS mesh BBox won't be computed any longer until it is reset to _false_.

-- `SPS.autoUpdateSubMeshes` (default _false_): When a SPS contains multiple materials, it creates a SubMesh for each material.
+- `SPS.autoUpdateSubMeshes` (default _false_): When an SPS contains multiple materials, it creates a SubMesh for each material.
 When `autoUpdateSubMeshes` is set to _true_, these SubMeshes will be recomputed, along with their bounding boxes, on the next call to `setParticles`.

 So what method to use?
 It depends on your needs.
 If your SPS is ever everywhere around the camera environment like an asteroid field, you may use `SPS.isAlwaysVisible`.